MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/bwv2kjE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here, I created and configured the client virtual machine.
 The VM is running windows 10 22H2.
 It's important to ensure that in the "network tab" of the configuration process the RDP port 3389 is enabled.
-If disabled, using remote desktop to this virtual machine is impossible.
+If disabled, using a remote desktop to this virtual machine is impossible.
 Additionally, we ensure that the virtual machine is configured inside the resource group that we created previously.
 </p>
 <br />